EXPERT INSIGHTS featuring Ainslie Brosig

 “Behind every playful gallery and every spark of curiosity, there’s a network of people who believed in what the museum could become.”

 When Ainslie first stepped into her role, the expERIEnce Children’s Museum was struggling.
 “There was nobody that worked here.
 It was me.
 I worked the front desk and my husband was the maintenance guy.
 I had a baby that was one and a toddler that was five.
-And they would come every night, my husband would fix exhibits, and they would run around.
-We've come such a long way.”
+They would come every night, my husband would fix exhibits, and they would run around.
+Really, we've come such a long way.”

 Through all the challenges and growth, Ainslie never loses sight of one guiding principle: know your “why.”
 “What are you going to do for your community?
 Children's museums have to be looked at as a resource, an asset.
 We have to start changing the way we think about ourselves.
 It's not a recreational tool.
 It's really a vital piece to helping to educate the next generations of our community.”